Marion Turner: Education

 Turner received her MA and DPhil from Oxford University and her MA from the University of York.
 Her doctoral thesis was supervised by Paul H. Strohm, one of her predecessors in the Tolkien Professorship.

 Career

 Turner has been a research fellow of the Leverhulme Trust, the Wellcome Trust, and the British Academy.
 She held a Fellowship by Examination at Magdalen College, Oxford and taught at King's College London before being elected to a Tutorial Fellowship at Jesus College, Oxford in 2007.
 In 2007, she published the book Chaucerian Conflict, and in 2013, edited A Handbook of Middle English Studies.
 Chaucer: A European Life was published in 2019.
 Alison Flood writes in The Guardian, "Turner's book is the first full biography of Chaucer for a generation, and the first written by a woman."
 She was elected the J R R Tolkien Professor of English Literature and Language at the University of Oxford in 2022.
+Between 2018 and 2022, Turner served as a trustee of the New Chaucer Society.